-4. ALTERING A VAT'S DISTRIBUTION
+IV.
+Altering A VAT's Distribution

 Few countries subject all expenditures to a value added tax.
-Of the twenty-one countries surveyed by Ernst and Young in 1991, fifteen apply a lower or a zero rate to basic foodstuffs and 20 partially or fully exempt health services.
-Housing is more complicated.
-In general, most VAT countries do not tax residential shelter.
-If the United States were to adopt a value added tax, these three categories of consumption-food, shelter, and medical care-would be likely candidates for special treatment.
-Table 6 presents distributional results for a VAT which zero-rated these three categories of consumption.
+Of the 21 countries surveyed by Ernst and Young in 1991, 15 apply a lower or a zero rate to basic foodstuffs while 20 partially or fully exempt health services.
+19 Housing is more complicated.
+In general, most VAT countries do not tax residential shelter.20 If the United States were to adopt a value added tax, these three categories of consumption - food, shelter and medical care - would be likely candidates for special treatment.
+Table 6 presents distributional results for a VAT which zero rated these three categories of consumption.
 Two pictures emerge from this table.
-First, removing these three classes of consumption from a
+First, removing these three classes of consumption from a VAT would substantially diminish the revenue potential of a VAT.
+Second, the tax becomes substantially more progressive.
+Using annual income as a base, average tax rates are nearly constant across the income distribution, rising from 1.65% at the low end to 1.77% in the middle before falling back to 1.65% at the top of the distribution.
+Using current consumption as a proxy for permanent income, the tax looks decidedly progressive.
+The top decile median average tax rate is 2.3 times as large as the corresponding tax rate for the first decile.
+Adjusting consumption for bequests reduces median average tax rates for all deciles with the largest change occurring at the bottom and top of the distribution.
+The top rate is now 2.4 times as large as the bottom rate.